kyma-project/kyma/docs/api-gateway-v2/10-02-connect-api-rule.md

       curl localhost:4445/clients | jq '.'
       ```

-  4. If Client ID from step 2 is not available on the clients list, make sure Hydra Maester has access to the database and/or restart the Hydra Measter Pod.
+  4. If the Client ID from step 2 is not available on the clients list, make sure Hydra Maester has access to the database and/or restart the Hydra Measter Pod.

 ## 404 Not Found